scality/metalk8s/ui/README.md

-This project is POC Web App using Scality shared UI "scality-ui".
+This project is POC Web App using Scality shared UI "core-ui".
 This POC contains:
 - Dex Auth using redux-oidc
 - K8s API server calls using https://github.com/scality/kubernetes-client-javascript